MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-org-patents.md

     FROM @paperAuthors
     GROUP BY PaperId;

+//
+// Filter and flatten paper field of study data into a single attribute for each paper
+//
-@paperFieldsOfStudyDistinct =
+@paperFieldsOfStudy =
     SELECT DISTINCT A.PaperId,
                     A.FieldOfStudyId
     FROM @paperFieldsOfStudy AS A
     INNER JOIN @papers AS P
         ON A.PaperId == P.PaperId;

-@paperFieldsOfStudyDistinct =
+@paperFieldsOfStudy =
     SELECT P.PaperId,
            F.NormalizedName AS FieldOfStudyName
-    FROM @paperFieldsOfStudyDistinct AS P
+    FROM @paperFieldsOfStudy AS P
          INNER JOIN
              @fieldsOfStudy AS F
          ON P.FieldOfStudyId == F.FieldOfStudyId;